chainwayxyz/citrea-docs/users/user-tooling.md

 # User Tooling

-Citrea is a fully EVM-compliant equivalent.
+Citrea is a fully EVM-compliant (equivalent).
 All the existing and battle-tested tooling developed for EVM ecosystem will be ready to use for Citrea.

 Some example toolings for you to discover before the testnet goes live: